Natural Remedies for Cat Allergies: Effective Relief for You and Your Pet

 6. Apple Cider Vinegar Spray for Itchy Skin

-Dilute Spray: Mix equal parts apple cider vinegar and water, then spray it lightly on itchy areas.
-This is also effective as a flea deterrent, which can worsen skin allergies.
+Dilute Spray: Mix equal parts apple cider vinegar and water, then apply lightly (avoid eyes and mouth).

 7. Local Honey for Human Allergy Relief